 ‘Secluded getaway.
 Killer views.’

-The Rental is a 2020 American horror feature film about two couples that rent a vacation home for what should be a celebratory weekend getaway.
+The Rental is a 2020 American horror drama film about two couples that rent a vacation home for what should be a celebratory weekend getaway.

 Written and directed by actor Dave Franco (Warm Bodies; Bad Meat; Fright Night) – making his directorial debut – with a story by Joe Swanberg, the Black Bear Pictures movie stars Dan Stevens (Blithe Spirit; Apostle; Kill Switch; The Guest; et al), Alison Brie (Scream 4; Parasomnia), Sheila Vand (A Girl Walks Home Alone at Night) and Jeremy Allen White.